Joshua Clay: Fictional character biography

 Arani Caulder tracks down Joshua Clay and enlists him as a member of the new Doom Patrol.
 Clay stays active within this incarnation of the Doom Patrol for a year before it disbands due to internal dissent.
 Swearing off superheroics, Clay uses his underworld connections to secure a new identity for himself as Jonathan Carmichael, M.D.
 Due to years of private study and his previous military training, he easily passes his New York medical board examination.
 As Carmichael, using funds borrowed from a local loan shark, he purchases a small Park Avenue medical practice and lives a quiet, respectable life treating rich hypochondriacs until Robotman tracks Clay down.
 Due to Steele's threat to reveal Clay's true identity to the medical board, he reluctantly returns to superheroics.
 He again retires from active service during the Grant Morrison scripted period to become the team's physician.

-Joshua Clay is murdered by a temporarily deranged Niles Caulder in Doom Patrol (vol. 2) #55 (May 1992).
-This is after Joshua discovers the Chief's plan to ravage the world with a genetic weapon in the hopes of ultimately creating an improved society.
-Dorothy Spinner, upon finding his body, allowed the demonic Candlemaker out into the real world on the condition it bring Joshua back to life.
-It does so and then immediately kills him again.

-During the "Blackest Night" storyline, Joshua Clay was reanimated as a member of the Black Lantern Corps and attacks Elasti-Girl.
-His powers seem to have changed as he is seen controlling the weather, creating tornados and lightning.

-In 2011, "The New 52" rebooted the DC Universe.
-Tempest first appears in along with Negative Woman and Celsius being watched by Grid.
-Then he was mentioned in conversation by Scorch and Karma who are then presumably killed off by Johnny Quick and Atomica.
-Lex Luthor tells Chief that Tempest and Celsius have faked their deaths to escape from him and from the Doom Patrol.